-One thing to note is that the location of the fortress is not properly marked on the Google Map of Šibenik.
-The fortress is actually quite far away from the town, and you can usually reach it by boat, through St. Anthony’s canal.
+One thing to note is that the location of the fortress is not properly marked on the Google Map of Sibenik.
+The fortress is actually quite far away from the town, and you can usually reach it on a boat tour, through St. Anthony’s canal.
 You can see the correct location of this fortress on the map at the beginning of this post.

-The fortress is massive, so there’s plenty of things to do and see there.
+The fortress is massive, so there are plenty of things to do and see there.
 You can walk around inside the fortress and explore the stone passages, and spend hours on its grounds.

 If you have enough time, Krka National Park should be your top priority.
 It is an amazing place, and it consists of several different areas, which can take several days to explore.
 I only had the opportunity the visit Roški Slap (waterfalls), and it took us several hours to explore that properly!

 Therefore, be mindful which tickets you are going to buy.
 There are three types of tickets – all accessible areas (the most expensive ones), Roški Slap (waterfalls) and Kistanje, Burnum, Poljane (Eco campus and Krka monastery).

 The waterfalls are the most popular tourist attraction, so expect a large crowd of people at the entrance.
 By the way, there are several entrances into the park, so choose one depending on what you want to see.

 Lozovac is the main entrance, and it is closest to Roški Slap.
 After you buy your tickets, you can choose whether you want to hike to the entrance into this area (about 20-30 minutes) or go on a bus ride.
 The bus takes a very scenic route, and the ride is only some 5-10 minutes long.